IHE/ITI.PCF/input/pagecontent/volume-1.md

 - Requests of the Data Holder - defined ways in which data are shared within a Trust Domain in keeping with the Consent terms
 - Authentic Requests -- requests that can be proven to be from within the trust domain.
 Authentic Requests carry well-defined parameters of the request including identity of data recipient, purpose of use the data will be used, and the data characteristics scope.
 - Data Classification -  Patient identifiable data is considered health information and is subject to a set of constraints as given to normal health information.
 Some patient identifiable data are considered more sensitive such as data that is deemed by the patient to be more sensitive, or by the nature of the data to be describing a sensitive health topic such as mental health, drug abuse, sexual health, or other.
-- Users - are an identifable agent, usually human, that has some defined role within the Organization within which they operate.
-A User may be the Patient themself, a patient related party, clinician, researcher, billing clerk, etc. These different functional rules will have different needs to access data.
+- Users - are an identifiable agent, usually human, that has some defined role within the Organization within which they operate.
+A User may be the Patient herself, a patient related party, clinician, researcher, billing clerk, etc. These different functional rules will have different needs to access data.
 For example registration clerks may need to be able to access patient demographics, billing, and contacts; but would not need access to clinical content.
 - Patient Privacy Policy - A Patient Privacy Policy explains appropriate use of data/documents in a way that provides choices to the patient. ~~The BPPC Profile places no requirements on the content of these policies nor the method used to develop these policies~~ (See [ITI TF-1 Appendix P](ch-P.html) for some guidance on developing these policies).
 A Patient Privacy Policy will identify who has access to information, and what information is governed by the policy (e.g., under what conditions will ~~a document~~ **data** be marked as containing that type of information).
 The Patient Privacy Policy may be a consent policy, dissent policy, authorization policy, etc.
 - Patient Privacy Policy - A Patient Privacy Policy will identify who has access to information, and what information is governed by the policy (e.g., under what conditions will a document be marked as containing that type of information).
 The policy may also describe the patient's rights to specify their consent preferences, notifications, complaints, or requests as well as the mechanism that allows them to do so.
 - Patient Privacy Consent Resource - (aka Consent) A FHIR Consent resource that follows the PCF profile and captures the act of the consent ceremony and the details.
 The Consent references the basis Patient Privacy Policy.
 The Consent may be agreement with the policy, dissent with the policy, or may contain further constraints and authorizations based on the Patient Privacy Policy.